-Reminder: Contributing to Your IRA by April 15 Could Lower Your 2018 Tax Bill
+Contributing to Your IRA by April 15 Could Lower Your 2019 Tax Bill

-Would you like to potentially lower your tax bill?
+The tax deadline is quickly approaching.
+Are you looking to lower your 2019 tax bill?

-Contribute to your IRA by April 15th for a potentially lower tax bill before you file your tax return.
+Contributing to your IRA by April 15th could lower your tax bill for 2019.

-The contribution limit for IRAs (both traditional and Roth) for 2018 is $5,500 for any working individual under the age of 50.
-Those over the age of 50 can contribute up to $6,500.
+The annual contribution limits for IRAs (both traditional and Roth) for 2019 is $6,000 for any working individual under the age of 50.
+Those over the age of 50 can contribute up to $7,000 each year.

-These contributions might lower your taxable income if you are under the age of 70 ½ and are still earning an income.
-For example:
+These contributions might lower your taxable income if you have earned an income.
+Here are a couple examples:

 Traditional IRA contributions are non-itemized deductions, which means you can claim them on your return.

-There are limits, however, to who can deduct their IRA contributions based on a few different factors:
+However, there are limits for who can deduct their IRA contributions based on a few different factors: